Follow standard appeals process and submit request to Noridian.

 Since 1996, CMS implemented several initiatives to prevent improper payments.
 CMS' goal is to reduce payment errors by identifying and addressing billing errors concerning coverage and coding.
 The Comprehensive Error Rate Testing Program (CERT) is one of the programs created by CMS to assist in eliminating improper payments.

-AdvanceMed has a contract with CMS to perform random audits of chart notes and medical reports to verify the accuracy of claims payment.
-If you receive a request from AdvanceMed (also known as the CERT Documentation Center), to eliminate additional letter requests and follow-up calls, indicated below, from the contractors for the non-responder and Request for Additional Documentation requests, it is important to supply the requested information/documentation as soon as possible.
+AdvanceMed has been contracted by CMS to perform random audits of chart notes and medical reports to verify the accuracy of claims payment.
+If you receive a request from AdvanceMed (also known as the CERT Documentation Center), to eliminate additional letter requests and follow-up calls, it is important to supply the requested information/documentation as soon as possible.
 Requests for records from the CERT Contractor do not pose any Health Insurance Portability and Accountability Act (HIPAA) vulnerabilities.
 Also, beneficiary authorization is not needed to release information for the request because authorization has already been given to release necessary medical information in order to process the claim.

 Request and Response Timeline